Branch Rebrands & Conversions After M&A

 Setting the stage for growth by optimizing the branch experience

-Given the level of complexity inside the branch, the branch rebranding process necessitates a strategic, organized and cohesive approach.
-In the recent article in The Financial Brand article Avoiding Branch Rebranding Headaches in Mergers and Acquisitions, Adrenaline’s chief experience officer Gina Bleedorn and managing director Frank Beardsworth share their insights on branch rebranding and why it’s so critical to get it right.
+With continuing momentum in bank mergers and acquisitions, a growing number of financial institutions will find themselves needing to update and align their newly acquired branches.
+Given the level of complexity in the banking environment, the branch rebranding process necessitates a strategic, organized, and cohesive approach.
+In the Financial Brand article Avoiding Branch Rebranding Headaches in Mergers and Acquisitions, Adrenaline’s President and CEO Gina Bleedorn and Chief Delivery Officer Frank Beardsworth share their insights on branch rebranding and why it’s so critical to get it right.

 As more and more consumers do their everyday transactions via digital channels, it’s tempting to think that this migration takes the pressure of the branch experience.
 But we find the opposite is true.
 As a primary channel for acquisition, the branch channel is consumers’ #1 consideration for starting a new primary banking relationship.
-“The reality is that consumers open more accounts in person at the branch, have lower account attrition, and those accounts are worth more than those opened digitally,” according to Believe in Banking in its exploration of the influence of the branch for growth
+The reality is that consumers open more accounts in person at the branch, have lower account attrition, and those accounts are worth more than those opened digitally.

 Investment Tiers

-3) A basic upgrade branch that’s remaining open but isn’t primed for growth would have a budget range from $30,000 to $50,000
+3) Basic Upgrade –Branch that’s remaining open but isn’t primed for growth would have a budget range from $30,000 to $50,000

 Outside-In

 Taking an outside-in approach, each branch serves as a billboard for the new brand, bringing people inside where their experience comes to life.
 “Your branch exterior is your beacon, your advertising,” according to Bleedorn.
 “It’s your face forward to the community and it is your reason to attract anyone.
 But your interior is your experience… where your bankers are actually interacting with people.”
 Inside the branch, there are branded elements to address – including brand colors, carpet, interior signage, digital displays, teller backgrounds and more.
-“Adrenaline estimates there could be up to 45 different customer-facing elements in a given branch,” according to The Financial Brand.

-In an interview for their branch rebranding article, Adrenaline’s client Peter Powell of First Horizon is interviewed by The Financial Brand and describes the process of branch conversion in their Florida Flagship.
+In an interview for their branch rebranding article, Adrenaline’s client Peter Powell of First Horizon Bank is interviewed by The Financial Brand and describes the process of branch conversion in their Florida Flagship.
 “We want to be respectful to both legacy brands,” Powell says.
 “Maintaining aspects of the overall banking center design that clients’ value is extremely important to us.
 The priorities include the application of First Horizon elements that we’ve used previously but also making sure we’re honoring where we’ve been in the past while looking to the future with the two organizations combined into one.”

 Cultural Considerations

 Ultimately, the most beautiful branch conversion in the world won’t matter if people aren’t part of the process.
 The Financial Brand puts it this way: “If staff doesn’t have a full understanding of what the merger means for them and why it’s a good thing, that ambiguity will be conveyed to customers.”
 Bleedorn drives the point home: “If the merger is not truly understood by your people you risk not only attrition of staff but the loss of customers.”
-Aligning staff to the new brand will help define the new brand’s success in the market and having a sense of ownership is critical to their ability to deliver on the new brand promise and the best experience a branch can deliver.
+Aligning staff to the new brand will help define the new brand’s success in the market.
+Having a sense of ownership is critical to their ability to deliver on the new brand promise and the best experience a branch can deliver.

 Related Insights